I was really, really into my java for decades! But here’s why I quit coffee for good. For reals!

-This site states that drinking coffee can also irritate the lining of the small intestine, potentially leading to abdominal spasms, cramps and elimination problems, often alternating between constipation and diarrhea.
-This condition is known as irritable bowel syndrome, and more and more people are being diagnosed with it in recent years.
+Health Ambition states that drinking coffee can also irritate the lining of the small intestine.
+Potentially, this could lead to abdominal spasms, cramps and elimination problems, often alternating between constipation and diarrhea.
+This condition is known as irritable bowel syndrome (IBS), and more and more people are being diagnosed with it in recent years.
 Wonder why…?

 Acid reflux and heartburn can be caused by coffee due to the way it relaxes the lower esophageal sphincter.
 This small muscle should remain tightly closed once you’ve eaten to prevent the contents of your stomach from coming back into the esophagus and burning its delicate lining with hydrochloric acid.

 Caffeine is known to relax the esophageal sphincter.
 Coke and other high caffeine ‘energy drinks’ can also contribute to heartburn, but coffee is particularly problematic.